Sarroxxie/SponzaJump/README.md

 The working directory needs to be set to the project root directory.

+### Shader Compile Directory

+A directory called "spv" has to be created in "res/shaders/".
+Final path is "res/shaders/spv" and this directory is used to store the compiled shaders.

 ### Submodules

 This repository contains [submodules](https://git-scm.com/book/de/v2/Git-Tools-Submodule) for some of its libraries.
 Cloning it does not automatically clone its submodules.